Alkamist/KeyboardMelee/README.md

 ## Keybinds

 In order to change keybinds, you can open up the "run.py" file.
 Near the top of that file, there is a Python dictionary that can be edited to change the keybinds.
 In order to bind an action to multiple keys, you can pack multiple strings into a Python tuple (see the "short_hop" action).
+It should also be possible to bind multiple actions to a single key (see the "y_mod" and "light_shield" actions).
 Setting "use_short_hop" to False should cause the short hop button to behave like a normal X or Y button.
 There is probably a better way to do this that is more user friendly, but I haven't worked on that much yet.

 ```Python
 use_short_hop = True